vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 The following diagram shows a general overview for vSphere with Tanzu on vSphere Networking.

 ![vSphere with Tanzu on NSX-T Networking](img/tko-on-vsphere-with-tanzu-nsxt/image8.png)

-Figure 7 - vSphere with Tanzu on NSX-T Networking

 A brief description of all networking components and services included in the Supervisor Cluster networking is as follows: